Campervan Electrical

 • A Redarc 40-amp DC-DC charger that charges the lithium battery with a LiFePo4 specific charge profile.
 Limits current to 40A to prevent overload of other charge sources.

-• A Victron 18-amp DC-DC charger that charges the AGM batteries from either the alternator or the lithium battery bank.
+• A Victron 18-amp Orion DC-DC charger that charges the lithium battery from the alternator.

 • An A/B switch that manually transfers the MPPT solar chargers between either the LiFePo4 or AGM batteries.